 • bronchoscopy.

-Another effective laboratory diagnostic method is a desperial test.
-It is introduced to the patient 500 mg of presverial.
-At least after 6 hours and a maximum of a day after the injection of the drug, the patient is assembled and the amount of iron in it is investigated.
+Another effective one laboratory method diagnostics - desferal test.
+To carry it out, the patient is administered 500 mg of desferal.
+A minimum of 6 hours and a maximum of 24 hours after the injection of the drug, the patient’s urine is collected and the amount of iron in it is examined.

 Treatment of the disease

-Since at the present stage, the most attention is paid to the autoimmune flow of hemosiderosis, drugs from the corticosteroid group are considered priority drugs.
-They oppress the immune system, thereby reducing the production of antibodies against their own erythrocytes.
-These funds include "dexamethasone", "prednisone".
+Since on modern stage Most attention is paid to the autoimmune course of hemosiderosis; drugs from the group of corticosteroids are considered priority drugs.
+They oppress immune system, thereby reducing the production of antibodies against one’s own red blood cells.
+These drugs include Dexamethasone and Prednisolone.
 But glucocorticoids help only 40-50% of cases.
-In the absence of their effectiveness, the patient is prescribed cytostatics ("Methotrexate", "Azatioprin").
+In the absence of their effectiveness, the patient is prescribed cytostatics (Methotrexate, Azathioprine).

-Also prescribed drugs that improve tissue trophics, cell metabolism, increasing the flow of oxygen to them.
-These drugs include:
+Drugs are also prescribed that improve tissue trophism, cell metabolism, and increase the supply of oxygen to them.
+Such drugs include:

 1. Venotonics.
-They increase the elasticity of vascular walls, improve blood flow in brain tissues - "Detralex", "Doppeoplez".
+They increase the elasticity of vascular walls, improve blood flow in the brain tissues - “Detralex”, “Doppelhertz”.

 4. Angioprotectors.
-They have a similar vitamin with the effect - "Ethalizila", "Vinkamin".
+They have a vitamin C-like effect - “Etamzilat”, “Vincamine”.

 5. Nootropics.
-Improve the blood flow in the brain and accelerate the metabolism of cells - "cerebrolysis", "phenibut".
+Improve blood flow in the brain and accelerate cell metabolism - Cerebrolysin, Phenibut.

-In the hemosiderosis of the kidneys and the significant impairment of their functions are prescribed plasmapheres or hemodialysis.
+In case of hemosiderosis of the kidneys and significant impairment of their function, plasmapheresis or hemodialysis is prescribed.

-Thus, excess accumulation of hemosidere is a serious pathological condition.
-It requires the highest possible diagnosis and timely treatment, since in advanced cases, hemosiderosis leads to severe violations of the functions of the internal organs.
-Often these violations are irreversible.
+Thus, excessive accumulation of hemosiderin is a serious pathological condition.
+It requires the earliest possible diagnosis and timely treatment, since in advanced cases hemosiderosis leads to severe dysfunction of internal organs.
+Often these disorders are irreversible.

-Hemosidererin is formed in the process of cleavage of hemoglobin molecules under the action of certain enzymes in sideroblast cells.
-Normally, a slight amount of hemosiderine is contained in lymphoid tissue, bone marrow, spleen and liver cells.
-With an increase in the synthesis of hemosiderin, its excess is deposited in the cells of other tissues.
+Hemosiderin is formed during the breakdown of hemoglobin molecules under the action of certain enzymes in sideroblast cells.
+Normally, a small amount of hemosiderin is contained in the cells of lymphoid tissue, bone marrow, spleen and liver.
+With an increase in hemosiderin synthesis, its excess is deposited in the cells of other tissues.

-General hemosiderosis is always a secondary pathology, the development of which is due to autoimmune processes, intoxications, infections or blood diseases.
-The most frequent causes of hemosiderosis are:
+General hemosiderosis is always a secondary pathology, the development of which is caused by autoimmune processes, intoxications, infections or blood diseases.
+The most common causes of hemosiderosis are:

 • hemolytic anemia;

-• hemolytic poisoning of hemolytic poison (quinine, lead, sulfonamide);
+• poisoning with hemolytic poison (quinine, lead, sulfonamides);

 • leukemia;